• Home

 In terms of customization, acrylic offers a wide range of color, size, and design options.
 Manufacturers can mold acrylic sheets into various shapes and sizes, allowing homeowners to create customized tubs that fit their style and bathroom layout.
 The versatility of acrylic tubs makes them popular for both contemporary and traditional bathroom designs.

 Fiberglass tubs, while more affordable upfront, do not offer the same level of durability as acrylic.
 Fiberglass is prone to scratches, dents, and color fading over time.
 In high-use environments, this can lead to more frequent repairs or even the need for replacement.
-However, fiberglass tubs are lightweight and easy to install, which reduces labor costs during the installation process.
+However, fiberglass tubs and surrounds are lightweight and easy to install, which reduces labor costs during the installation process.

 Fiberglass tubs also offer fewer customization options compared to acrylic.
 Manufacturers typically mold fiberglass into standard sizes and shapes, limiting the design flexibility.
 For budget-conscious homeowners, fiberglass can still be a practical choice, especially for guest bathrooms or spaces with less frequent use.